Don’t let anything hold you back from your dreams. Nothing! And never, ever, give up!

 Here are some examples of famous people who didn’t let setbacks, limitations, fears, or difficulties keep them from achieving their dreams.

-Abraham Lincoln – Lincoln failed in business, he had a nervous breakdown, and he lost many elections for state and federal positions, yet he went on to become one of America’s greatest presidents.
+Abraham Lincoln – Lincoln failed in business, had a nervous breakdown, and lost many elections for state and federal positions, yet he went on to become one of America’s greatest presidents.

 Nelson Mandela – Mandela spent 27 years in prison for opposing apartheid in South Africa.
 After his release, he received the Nobel Peace Prize and was elected president.